 There are companies in the UK that rent equipment for use on trips such as this.
 Some also offer the option of buying the kit at the end of the trip, at a 'used' price, if you have grown attached to it!
 This is sometimes a good idea for the more specialist or expensive gear if you find that you are having to buy a number of new items at once.
 Examples might be down jackets, 4-season sleeping bags, crampons and ice axes etc.

 When the snow line is well below the Refuges we will use porters to carry your gear up to the refuge.
 Please pack lightly so that the bags are not too heavy for one person and bring a large lightweight rucksack liner to put all your gear in before it goes into the pack so that sleeping bags and clothing is kept dry.
 Most bags weigh about 12kgs and people then carry about 6 kgs in the daysack.

 Clothing for the Weather & Climate on Mount Toubkal in winter

 From Marrakech to 4000m on the top of Toubkal, there is a large change in temperature.
 On the trek and in the mountains we will need to be prepared for cold conditions with the possibility of precipitation as rain or snow.
-The following table gives a general picture of the annual weather variation in the valley close to Imlil where our trek begins.
 Obviously conditions higher up at the Nelter Refuge and on the peaks will be cold and the wind chill can make it colder.
 Expect as low as minus 10 Celsius on summit day in the morning.